-Tunnels (とんねるず) was arguably the most hilarious and sometimes outrageous comedic act that burst out in the 1980s.
+Tunnels (とんねるず) was arguably the most hilarious and often outrageous comedic act that burst out in the 1980s.
 I can say that the taller half of the duo, Takaaki Ishibashi（石橋貴明）, probably grabbed the baton from nutty comedian Ken Shimura（志村けん）in terms of pushing what was OK on TV at the time.
 And both him and his partner, Noritake Kinashi（木梨憲武）, often put forth the personae of the amiable-but-deceptively-condescending superstars in their various skits.

 Anyways, I think I may have been watching one of the episodes from their very long-running Thursday night show on Fuji-TV, "Tunnels no Minasan no Okage deshita"（とんねるずのみなさんのおかげでした）back in my Japan days when the guys came up with a brainwave of sorts.
 Supposedly, there was a skit on the show which parodied Taka-chan's other TV show, the music program "Utaban" (うたばん) on TBS, in which the Tunnels with a bunch of production staff as backup dancers did a song-and-dance a la Kinki Kids.

 The skit was a smash with viewers and after that, one thing led to another, and the group Yaen（野猿）was born.
 Yaen had Tunnels and two other staffers from the costuming and set departments as the main vocalists while several other employees provided the dancing.
 According to J-Wiki, Ishibashi named this new group Yaen (which means wild monkeys, by the way) after coming across a love hotel named Hotel Yaen on the Yaen Highway in the Tama district of Tokyo one time (no word on whether he actually used it).
 The hotel has since changed its name to Festa Resort Yaen.